Agent Overview

 Why?
 To abstract the communication layer with different LLM backends (like OpenAI, Anthropic, Google Gemini, Cohere, local models via Ollama, etc.), allowing you to switch providers without rewriting your core agent logic.

-• @voltagent/vercel-ai: Leverages the powerful Vercel AI SDK [1] to connect to a wide array of popular models (OpenAI, Anthropic, Google, Mistral, Cohere, and many more) with a standardized API.
+: Uses the Vercel AI SDK to connect to a wide range of models (OpenAI, Anthropic, Google, Groq, etc.).@voltagent/xsai

 // 1.
 Vercel AI Provider (integrates with various models via Vercel AI SDK)